 *tear* *sigh* *tear*

-which is were I keep you all informed about what my current “Give Back Mission” is each month…….This was our “Give Back Mission” in December, check out the original post below…
+which is where I keep you all informed about what my current “Give Back Mission” is each month…….This was our “Give Back Mission” in December, check out the original post below…

-Now this blog post was planned by me initially upon launching the original post with intention to be solely a celebration of everything we were able to accomplish, packed with pictures of all that was collected through our efforts for this cause and I still plan to do that,………..
+Now, this blog post was planned by me initially upon launching the original post with the intention to be solely a celebration of everything we were able to accomplish, packed with pictures of all that was collected through our efforts for this cause and I still plan to do that,………..

-Together we gathered dozen of full sized bottles of shampoo, conditioner, body washes, shaving creams & toothpaste tubes!
-We also gathered personal care items in bulk like toothbrushes, feminine products, combs, brushes and socks in addition to a whole box of various sample sized toiletries and a grocery bag filled with Coffee & creamer!
-All in all it was a HUGE success and our friend who was part of coordinating this effort was beyond thrilled at our group contribution and more than that he was genuinely thankful beyond words for so many people being willing to donate to help addicts in recovery……..
+Together we gathered a dozen of full-sized bottles of shampoo, conditioner, body washes, shaving creams & toothpaste tubes!
+We also gathered personal care items in bulk like toothbrushes, feminine products, combs, brushes, and socks in addition to a whole box of various sample sized toiletries and a grocery bag filled with Coffee & creamer!
+All in all, it was a HUGE success and our friend who was part of coordinating this effort was beyond thrilled at our group contribution and more than that he was genuinely thankful beyond words for so many people being willing to donate to help addicts in recovery……..

-My husbands extended family has been effected by addiction, heroin specifically.
-My extended family has been effected by addiction, heroin specifically among other things and my husband and I have watched more friends than I’d like to count that have battled or been effected by that same addiction, HEROIN.
+My husbands extended family has been affected by addiction, heroin specifically.
+My extended family has been affected by addiction, heroin specifically among other things and my husband and I have watched more friends than I’d like to count that have battled or been affected by that same addiction, HEROIN.

 When a friend who was more like family to us showed up with this Stockings from Victor project I knew it was the one.
 It would become our one way to be sure to give back to the world around us……..